Mehran1383/Aircraft_Engine_Monitoring/README.md

 2. **Run programs**:

-   You can either run the program in Qt or using installer I have provided.
+   run the program in Qt 5.13 or upper versions.
 Also you need to run Sensory.exe

 3.  **Make virtual serial ports**:
    There are lots of free software to carry this out.
 For example I use [**Virtual Serial Port Tools**](https://freevirtualserialports.com/) to make a pair of serial port connections.
+4. **Test the software**:
+   Make arbitrary changes with Sensory app and see the results in main app.